 There was a hotel, "Sagar Puri", by the side of the sea.
-Sachin had visited Puri earlier and had stayed at this hotel.
-So when we arrived, Sachin took me to "Sagar Puri".
+Sachin had visited Puri earlier and stayed at this hotel.
+So, Sachin took me to "Sagar Puri".

-"Mister, I am a regular client of this hotel; but since there is no room available now, we will have to go to some other hotel," Sachin told him.
+"Mister, I am a regular client of this hotel, but since there is no room available now, we will have to go somewhere else," Sachin told him.

-The manager said, "It is the holiday season, and all the hotels in Puri are full.
+The manager said, "It is the festival season, and all the hotels in Puri are full.
 Where will you find a room?"

 "Where can we stay then?"
 Sachin asked dolefully.

-"That's okay, we can put up with a little inconvenience.
-This is a somewhat familiar place and we wouldn't like to go searching for rooms elsewhere," Sachin said.
+"That's okay; we can put up with a little inconvenience.
+This is a familiar place, and we wouldn't like to go searching for rooms elsewhere," Sachin said.

-The manager informed that there was a small room next to the kitchen.
+The manager said there was a small room next to the kitchen.
 "Will you be able to stay there?"